Last Updated on July 7, 2023

 There’s not much you can do with them.
 They’re not very valuable, and it’s not really possible to turn them into other products at this time.
 But, that could be changing.
 A company in Hong Kong just found a way to infinitely recycle polyester, so we’ll see!

 I wrote a whole blog post about ethical and sustainable underwear brands for you to check out.

 Swimsuits fall in the same category as workout gear.
 Because they require stretch, plastic fabrics are ubiquitous in these garments.
 It’s pretty much unavoidable, but we typically don’t put swimsuits through rough spin cycles in our washing machines.

 I haven’t found any data on hand washing vs. washing machines, but I believe the crux of the problem lies with the washing machine.
 While I’m sure microfibers shed from hand washing, I don’t think it would be as extreme as it is with machine washing.

 Organic cotton vs. conventional?

-I hope this article has provided a little bit of insight about microplastics, microfibers, and ways that you can tackle the problem.
+I hope this article has provided a little bit of insight into microplastics, microfibers, and ways that you can tackle the problem.